Global-Health-Labs/DROP/docs/Web App/RADA User Experience.md

 ![Worklist Viewer](./images/RADA_NAAT_Experiment_page4.PNG) <br>
 <small>Figure 14.
 Page designed to support the set up of the reagents and plates onto the Hamilton Deck. </small>

+The worklist viewer has five sections:

+1. Reagent loading section – This section includes the list of reagents to be added to run the experiment.
+It includes solution name (based on user input), plate name, well number, and a check box to indicate when a reagent has been loaded.
+Click on a given row to highlight locations in the plate layout and deck layout.
+2. Plate Layout – Shows the layout of a given plate, 96 or 384.
+When a given reagent is highlighted, the corresponding well will be highlighted in black.
+3. Deck Layout – Shows the layout of the deck, with the corresponding plate names used by the robot to identify plate locations.
+Similar to the plate layout, the plate corresponding to a specific reagent will be highlighted in black when that reagent is selected.
+4. Instructions – When one row in the solution section is selected, instructions will include the solution name, the volume to be pipetted, and the well and plate ID.
+This can be used by the user to know what to load where, and in what volume.